Stealth startup Tomfoolery raises $1.7M for mobile enterprise applications that make “work awesome.”

 Google has released five major Android updates since 2010, most named for something sweet.
 Today, Android’s developer site revealed that for the first time, more than 10 percent of Android smartphones in the market are running Jelly Bean, the latest version.

-When picturing the average gamer, I wouldn’t blame you if your mental image depicts a teenage male.
-He’s got the latest gaming console and the greatest mobile gadgets – loaded with every imaginable game app – all but surgically attached …
+Guest Post When picturing the average gamer, I wouldn’t blame you if your mental image depicts a teenage male.
+He’s got the latest gaming console and the greatest mobile gadgets – loaded with every imaginable game app – all but surgically attached to his hands.

 If you’re thinking of launching an app this year, consider making it a New Year’s resolution.
 And, perhaps, take advantage of Ooomf’s new Launch This Year: a personalized step-by-step guide to making it happen.